World-class cruise ship: Design and specifications

-As all ships are designed to be powered by LNG, this would reportedly allow them to sail with a 99% decrease in sulfur dioxide emissions, an 85% decrease in nitric oxide emissions, and a 20% decrease in carbon dioxide emissions, when compared with non-LNG-powered ships.
-MSC World Europa will also become the world's first ship to implement an LNG-powered fuel cell.
-The 50-kilowatt fuel cell demonstrator aboard the ship will incorporate solid oxide fuel cell (SOFC) technology and use LNG to produce onboard electricity and heat and reportedly further reduce greenhouse gas emissions by 30% compared with conventional LNG engines.
+As all ships are designed to be powered by LNG, this reportedly allows them to sail with a 99% decrease in sulfur dioxide emissions, an 85% decrease in nitric oxide emissions, and a 20% decrease in carbon dioxide emissions, when compared with non-LNG-powered ships.
+MSC World Europa is also the world's first ship to implement an LNG-powered fuel cell.
+The 50-kilowatt fuel cell demonstrator aboard the ship incorporates solid oxide fuel cell (SOFC) technology and uses LNG to produce onboard electricity and heat, reportedly further reducing greenhouse gas emissions by 30% compared with conventional LNG engines.